zbmed-semtec/maPlan/README.md

 # maPlan
-Good practices to report and manage datasets, software and models for AI approaches
+GitHub pages on good practices to report and manage datasets, software and models for AI approaches